-Colored Circles and Colored Notes (Lexington Newspapers)"Colored Notes," a column found in mainstream newspapers throughout the United States, contained information about African Americans.
+Colored Circles and Colored Notes (Lexington, KY Newspapers)"Colored Notes," a column found in mainstream newspapers throughout the United States, contained information about African Americans.
 The column was often located on the back pages next to the want ads.
 The articles ranged in length from a few sentences to an entire column or more.
-The term "Colored Circles" was used in the late 1890s in the Daily Leader, and predated the use of the term "Colored Notes" in the Lexington Leader beginning around 1904.
-"Colored Notes" had been a part of the Lexington Herald since 1921, and the merged publication the Sunday Herald-Leader.

-In the late 1950s, there was opposition to the use of the term "Colored" and the segregating of news in the Lexington newspapers.
+In the late 1950s, there was opposition to the use of the term "Colored" and the segregating of news in Lexington newspapers.
 In the early 1960s, CORE and other civil rights organizations demanded that the notation "Colored Notes" be removed and that news about African Americans be incorporated with all other news.

 The Lexington newspapers were not inclined to remove "Colored Notes," so the heated debate continued.
 Finally, a readership vote was solicited in 1964, and it was reported that the final tally showed that readers wanted "Colored Notes" to continue.
-It would take another five years of disagreement before the newspapers begrudgingly relented, and the term and the segregation of the African American news within "Colored Notes" was discontinued in the Lexington newspapers.
+It would take another five years of disagreement before the newspapers begrudgingly relented, and the term and the segregation of the African American news within "Colored Notes" were discontinued in the Lexington newspapers.

-For more see "Colored Circles," Daily Leader, 02/07/1898, p.
-2; "Colored Notes," Lexington Leader, 03/04/1904, p.
+For more see "Colored Circles," Daily Leader, 2/07/1898, p.
+2; "Colored Notes," Lexington Leader, 3/04/1904, p.
 7; "The Lexington, Ky., Herald has added a column of "Colored News Notes" to its edition," The Crisis, July 1921, vol. 22, issue 3, p.
-130; "Colored Notes," Lexington Leader, 04/22/1940, p.
-10; "Colored Notes and Obituaries," Lexington Herald-Leader, 01/12/1964, p.
-9; and "Colored Notes to be eliminated," Lexington Herald-Leader, 02/01/1969, p.
+130; "Colored Notes," The Lexington Herald, 10/27, 1925, p.10; "Colored Notes," The Lexington Herald, 12/12/1927, p.5; "Colored Notes," Lexington Herald, 08/14/1932, p.17; "Colored Notes," The Lexington Herald, 08/27/1933, p.9; "Colored Notes," The Lexington Herald, 04/21/1934, p.7; "Colored Notes," The Lexington Herald, 11/06/1934, p.7: "Colored Notes," The Lexington Herald, 01/03/1936, p.; "Lexington Colored Notes," The Lexington Herald, 08/24/1937, p.12; "Colored Notes," Lexington Leader, 4/22/1940, p.
+10; "Colored Notes and Obituaries," Lexington Herald-Leader, 1/12/1964, p.
+9; and "Colored Notes to be eliminated," Lexington Herald-Leader, 2/01/1969, p.
 22.